Intermission - College Guidance Notes for Undergraduate Students

 Before You Return to Study

-Both College and the Applications Committee will need to be fully satisfied that the circumstances which prompted the need for you to intermit have improved sufficiently to allow you to return and complete your course successfully.
+Both College and the EAMC will need to be fully satisfied that the circumstances which prompted the need for you to intermit have improved sufficiently to allow you to return and complete your course successfully.
 College will liaise with you about this.
-You should not contact the Applications Committee directly.
+You should not contact the EAMC directly.

 If you intermit for medical, disability or health reasons, you will not be permitted to return into residence until medical evidence has been provided which confirms you are fit to resume your course.
-With your consent, your Tutor may write to your GP to seek a report on your behalf.
-Alternatively, you can provide this yourself but please see Appendix 1 for guidance on medical evidence.
+You will be asked to provide this but please see Appendix 1 for guidance on medical evidence.
 These notes should be provided to the medical professional who is best placed to comment on your state of health at the time you wish to return to study and, wherever possible, this should be the same person who provided the medical evidence to support your original application.
 If it is someone different, you should ensure that the new practitioner is provided with a copy of the original medical evidence, to ensure they have all the information necessary to inform their judgment regarding your fitness to return to study.
 The evidence provided to support a return to study should be based on a medical assessment held not earlier than the following dates:

-If necessary, an application to extend your period of intermission can be made to the Applications Committee via your Tutor.
+If necessary, an application to extend your period of intermission can be made to the EAMC via College.
 Further evidence will be required to support any extension request.

 College may require you to take an academic assessment before permission to return is granted.
 If this is the case, this will have been confirmed to you by College as a condition of your return at the point intermission was granted, along with the nature of the assessment and the standard of performance that will be required.